 - Is your battery dead, and is the connection strong?
 If yes, You need to replace your batteries.

 - Are you using the correct key for the job?
 Ensure you use an authorized Weiser key when programming or resetting your lock.

-- Does your lock have any damage from use or weather exposure?
-Clean off any corrosion on contact points inside of it before trying to use it again.
+- Does your lock have any damage from the use or weather exposure?
+Clean off any corrosion on contact points inside it before using it again.